conda/conda/docs/source/install/central.rst

   cat /tmp/miniconda/.condarc

-This administrative .condarc file sets allow_other_channels to false, and specifies that users may download packages from only the ‘admin’ channel:
+This administrative .condarc file sets allow_other_channels to false, and specifies that users may download packages from only the 'admin' channel:

 .. code-block:: none